R0bertas/prompt_hostinger/README.md

 Future update suggestions:

 0. Use oauth for authentication
+1. Add diferent language detect model
-1. Add more test cases
+2. Add more test cases
-2. Add pydantic for validation
+3. Add pydantic for validation
-3. Add limitation for number_of_variants
+4. Add limitation for number_of_variants
-4. Provide limitation on a response size
+5. Provide limitation on a response size

 <!-- Comands for testing 2 endpoints -->